 Will our attendees have to present a green badge or show proof of testing?

 Not unless the event is choosing to follow the strongly recommended city public health order or state mega-event guidelines for verifying proof of vaccination.
 The campus badging system does not work for non-affiliates and should not be relied on for those populations.

 How do we screen event attendees for testing or vaccination?

 Only if your event is choosing to adhere to the City Public Health Order or state mega-event guidelines, you may follow this protocol.

 Can departments/units require vaccination as a condition to attend events?

 At this time, they may not, unless your event is subject to the City Public Health Order or state mega-event guidelines and the venue manager has chosen to follow the city and state recommendations.
 See the proof of vaccination protocol for more information.

 How much time should I allow in order to get approval for an in-person activity?

 That depends upon the activity.
 If the activity is subject to the Major Events Policy, the requirements of that policy must be observed.
 Location/venue deadlines may also apply.
-Applications must be submitted to the Activities Recovery Coordinator for consideration at least ten business days prior to the proposed date of the activity.
 Please reach out to the venue for more specific information as a part of your planning process.
 In many cases, the planning cycle can require many weeks so we recommend starting as early as possible.